In this study we demonstrate the use of patent data, and insights from patent analytics, on a set of case studies related to COVID-19.

 Further, we demonstrate in additional case studies that insights about firms may be gained by looking into their patent portfolios, as we did for CureVac N.V. that had been in the news in May 2020 for a potential relocation offer to the United States by the Trump Administration.
 Additionally, we relied on cross-disciplinary research to detect firms likely of providing cures – treatment or vaccination – to COVID-19 based on their SARS- and MERS-related experience.

-These findings complement other appliances of patent analytics, for example analyses of collaborations to the manufacturing of face masks and medical gowns (Chattopadhyay, 2020a) or medical ventilators (Chattopadhyay, 2020b).
-Future research may also focus on financial returns or investment decisions based on patent analytics incorporating value and portfolio strength differences.
+These findings complement other appliances of patent analytics, for example, analyses of collaborations to the manufacturing of face masks and medical gowns (Chattopadhyay, 2020a) or medical ventilators (Chattopadhyay, 2020b).
+Future research may also focus on financial returns or investment decisions based on insights from patent analytics, incorporating value and portfolio strength differences.
 Stay tuned – and healthy!

 Our study can be accessed free of charge via: https://onlinelibrary.wiley.com/doi/10.1111/radm.12447.